-As stated in the privacy statement, WUR has overviews for employees on the payroll, employees not on the payroll, students, and relations that provide you with insight into WUR’s use of personal data, the nature of this personal data and to whom this data is supplied.
+As stated in the Data Protection Regulations, WUR has overviews for employees on the payroll, employees not on the payroll, students, and relations that provide you with insight into WUR’s use of personal data, the nature of this personal data and to whom this data is supplied.

-If you want to exercise your rights, below is a list of available forms with which you can submit a request regarding your personal data.
+If you want to exercise your rights as a data subject, below is a list of available forms with which you can submit a request regarding your personal data.
 Your request will remain in WUR’s archive for a period of one year.

-Because we want to safeguard your privacy, data subjects living or working in The Netherlands must identify themselves in person at the GDPR Desk of Wageningen University & Research when submitting a form.
-As an exception, data subjects living or working outside of The Netherlands can send their form, including a copy a legitimate identity document, by post to Wageningen University & Research.
+Because we want to safeguard their privacy but also the privacy of others, data subjects living or working in The Netherlands must identify themselves in person at the GDPR Desk of Wageningen University & Research when submitting a form.
+As an exception, data subjects living or working outside of The Netherlands can send their form by post to Wageningen University & Research.
 You will find the address on the form.
 Your identity will be checked via Live HD video call.